 As there are no other beaches in the area, we returned to Porto Kagio and went for a quick swim.
 Although the beach is small and not overly impressive, snorkelling was quite interesting.

 In the evening, we returned to the same taverna where we ate on our first night, Akrotiri.
-This was some of the best food in the Peloponnese!
+This was some of the best local cuisine in the Peloponnese!

 Find out more here: Cape Tainaron at the End of Greece